Yashwant Manohar

-Yashwant Manohar (born 26 March 1943) is an Indian Marathi-language poet, writer, and a literary critic.
+Yashwant Manohar (born 26 March 1943) is an Indian Marathi poet, writer, and a literary critic.
 He gained fame with his first poetry collection Utthangumpha (उत्थानगुंफा) published in 1977.
 His poetry speaks fiercely against caste oppression and advocates equality, liberty, and fraternity.
-The poetry of Manohar is deeply influenced by the life and works of Dr. B. R. Ambedkar.
+The poetry of Manohar is deeply influenced by the life and works of B. R. Ambedkar.
 Manohar is a Buddhist.